 Ethereum is the second largest cryptocurrency by market cap as of 2019.
 Ethereum is a special type of cryptocurrency that has a lot of innovative features and is used across industries and sectors.

 The internet, as we know it today, is a centralized platform based on the server-client model.
-This means, all data such as websites, videos, music, articles, software and even passwords are stored on servers which are usually operated by third-party companies.
+This means that all data such as websites, videos, music, articles, software and even passwords are stored on servers which are usually operated by third-party companies.
 Naturally, this centralized concept doesn’t reflect the idea of a free and decentralized internet.
-Hackers can gain control over your information simply by attacking the central-points of the internet – the servers.
+Hackers can gain control over information simply by attacking the central-points of the internet – the servers.
 There have already been numerous headlines of hackers stealing passwords, sensitive information or even credit cards of users by gaining access to servers operated by third-parties.

 Companies can also decide to shut-down their services and restrict their users from accessing their information stored on the servers.
 Users are not directly in the possession of their data since everything is stored on third-party computers, and there is no guarantee that the data will not be changed, deleted or used for fraudulent activities.